Matthew effect: Coining the "Matthew effect"

+In addition to its influence on recognition and productivity, the Matthew Effect can also be observed in the distribution of scientific resources, such as funding.
+A large Matthew effect was discovered in a study of science funding in the Netherlands, where winners just above the funding threshold were found to accumulate more than twice as much funding during the subsequent eight years as non-winners with near-identical review scores that fell just below the threshold.

 Education

 In education, the term "Matthew effect" has been adopted by psychologist Keith Stanovich and popularised by education theorist Anthony Kelly to describe a phenomenon observed in research on how new readers acquire the skills to read.
 Effectively, early success in acquiring reading skills usually leads to later successes in reading as the learner grows, while failing to learn to read before the third or fourth year of schooling may be indicative of lifelong problems in learning new skills.

 This is because children who fall behind in reading would read less, increasing the gap between them and their peers.
 Later, when students need to "read to learn" (where before they were learning to read), their reading difficulty creates difficulty in most other subjects.
 In this way they fall further and further behind in school, dropping out at a much higher rate than their peers.
+This effect has been used in legal cases, such as Brody v.
+Dare County Board of Education.
+Such cases argue that early education intervention is essential for disabled children, and that failing to do so negatively impacts those children.